binarykitchen/videomail-for-ninja-forms/readme.txt

 == Live example ==

 There is also the live site [videomail.io](https://videomail.io).
 Have a look and play.
-Y
-ou can see the videomail-client in action and use it right away for free, anytime, anywhere.
+You can see the videomail-client in action and use it right away for free, anytime, anywhere.
 Many people, especially Deafs and Sign Language users, already use it for their everyday communication.

 == Low level videomail-client library ==